const (

 func (p Pin) ConfigureAltFunc(config PinConfig, altFunc uint8)

-Configure this pin with the given configuration including alternate function mapping if necessary.
+Configure this pin with the given configuration including alternate

 func (p Pin) Get() bool